bjcosta/landscaping/pond/README.md

 <a href="version_3/topdown.png"> ![version_3/topdown.png](version_3/topdown.png) </a>  |  <a href="version_4/topdown.png"> ![version_4/topdown.png](version_4/topdown.png) </a>
 <a href="version_3/topdown_visual.png"> ![version_3/topdown_visual.png](version_3/topdown_visual.png) </a>  |  <a href="version_4/topdown_visual.png"> ![version_4/topdown_visual.png](version_4/topdown_visual.png) </a>

-The key differences in these locations are around shade vs sun exposure, excavation work required for drainage and retaining walls, aesthetics and proximity to inside and outside viewing areas.
+The key differences in these locations are around shade vs sun exposure, excavation work required for drainage, retaining walls, aesthetics and proximity to inside and outside viewing areas.
 There is no clear winner in this at the moment and I think we will choose mostly based on cost.

 The other thing is that the design near the back of the house being butted right up to the paved seating area, may benefit from a slightly more formal look than I have designed.

 # My pond design : Big question to answer early (Pond position)